FAQ for Guests - Undergraduate Degree Ceremony 2015

 The Baccalaureate Commencement Exercises will be held on Thursday, May 28, 2015, 9:30 a.m. – noon.

 Where will guests be seated?

-Guests may be seated on the main quadrangle outdoors, which is a grassy area, or inside Whitman Theater for a live video feed of the ceremony on the quadrangle.
+Guests may be seated on the East quadrangle outdoors, which is a grassy area, or inside Whitman Hall for a live video feed of the ceremony on the quadrangle.
 Guests will only be admitted to the seating location for which they have a ticket.